-- circulate details concerning the drill and inform all staff of their duty to participate.
-It may not be beneficial to have 'surprise drills' as the health and safety risks introduced may outweigh the benefits; - ensure that equipment can be safely left. - nominate observers; - inform the alarm receiving centre if the fire-warning system is monitored (if the Fire and Rescue Service is normally called directly from your premises, ensure that this does not happen); - inform visitors and members of the public if they are present; and - ask a member of staff at random to set off the alarm by operating the nearest alarm call point using the test key.
+circulate details concerning the drill and inform all staff of their duty to participate.
+It may not be beneficial to have 'surprise drills' as the health and safety risks introduced may outweigh the benefits;

+- 'train' patients with learning difficulties by using special techniques (e.g. visual imagery); - ensure that equipment can be safely left; - nominate observers; - inform the alarm receiving centre if the fire-warning system is monitored.
+If the Fire and Rescue Service is normally called directly from your premises, ensure that this does not happen; - inform visitors if they are present; and - ask a member of staff at random to set off the alarm by operating the nearest alarm call point using the test key.
 This will indicate the level of knowledge regarding the location of the nearest call point.

-More detailed information on fire drills and test evacuations is given in BS 9999.
+More detailed information on fire drills and test evacuations are given in BS 9999.